Zhang-Yixin-UCC/RealTimePatientMonitoringWithCloud/README.md

 - Path for the server: `\Python\server`
 - Path for the experiment data and programs used for plotting graph (uncommented): `\Python\experiment`

+The python programs contains the virtual environment used to run the programs.
+The virtual environment locates in the `\venv` directory in the program's directory.

 ##Important files
 - SQLite database file: `\Python\server\HIS.db`.
 No username and password needed.
 - Experiment original data: